-- For investment in a subsidiary, the impairment loss is measured by comparing the recoverable amount of the investment as a whole with its carrying amount in accordance with Section C Note 1(1)(ii).
-The impairment loss is reversed if there has been a favourable change in estimates used to determine the recoverable amount in accordance with Section C Note 1(1)(ii). - For receivables carried at amortised cost, the impairment loss is measured as the difference between the receivable's carrying amount and the present value of estimated future cash flows, discounted at the receivable's original effective interest rate (i.e. the effective interest rate computed at initial recognition of these receivables), where the effect of discounting is material.
+If any such evidence exists, the impairment loss is measured as the difference between the receivable's carrying amount and the present value of estimated future cash flows, discounted at the receivable's original effective interest rate (i.e. the effective interest rate computed at initial recognition of these receivables), where the effect of discounting is material.
 This assessment is made collectively where receivables carried at amortised cost share similar risk characteristics, such as similar past due status, and have not been individually assessed as impaired.
 Future cash flows for receivables which are assessed for impairment collectively are based on historical loss experience for receivables with credit risk characteristics similar to the collective group.